dng24/intl-iot/model/README.md

 #### Notes

-- If no algorithms are specified, all five algorithms will be used to generate models.
+- If no algorithms are specified, the KNN algorithm will be used to generate models.

 ### Output